Japanese popular culture: Internet

-Internet in Japan didn't take off until 1993 when the nation's government approved and installed its first commercial Internet service provider.
+Internet in Japan did not take off until 1993 when the nation's government approved and installed its first commercial Internet service provider.
 Japan was the 14th country in the world to start using the internet; many reasons have been cited as the reason behind its slow movement such as bad timing, the government deeming internet access was more for academic use, fear of change and taking risks, an initial lack of competition in the telecommunications field, the difficulty of using a keyboard with a 2,000+ kanji-based language, and high rates causing hefty bills after just a few hours of internet usage.
-Until the mid-1990s, it was hard for Japanese society to access the internet and there wasn't much for them to do once they did get on.
+Until the mid-1990s, it was hard for Japanese society to access the internet and there was not much for them to do once they did get on.
 Once it did kick off, mobile phones were preferred over PCs or laptop computers, which has shaped how Japan's internet culture is interfaced, having to adapt to smaller screens and having a more leisurely attitude towards it.